chkpr/Bookeo/README.md

 ## Local deployment

 Clone the repository, start the server locally and import the database.
-Start the application on localhost prot.
+Add the database username and password to config.php.
+Start the application on localhost port.
 The navigator should display the homepage with the last 3 books added.
+The database contains a test user with the following credentials:
+######login: testuser@test.com
+######password: test
-To start adding books, a new user has to be created.
-Add the new user to the database then hash the password and replace the original password with the hash in the database.
+You can also add a new user to the database then hash the password and replace the original password with the hash in the database.

 ## Features being added

-- Registration
+- User registration
 - Book rating